Learning the process, equipment, and troubleshooting of crate training a bird dog

 To be most efficient at training and safest while traveling, the same general rules of sizing a crate for an adult dog should be applied to puppy crates.
 It’s also a good idea to discuss crate sizes with your veterinarian, especially if you have travel plans with your pup.

-Regardless of how you approach crate training with a puppy, there is one unbreakable rule: always keep it positive.
+Regardless of how you approach kennel training with a puppy, there is one unbreakable rule: always keep it positive.

 “It’s really important that the puppy always associates the crate with a positive experience, or else you’ll hurt your ability to create that calm place,” Kaitlynd recommends.